 Mandatory Travel Insurance:

-As a requirement of participation on this program, all passengers must purchase full medical and emergency evacuation insurance for the specific areas they will be visiting.
-The policy provider, policy number and contact phone number must be provided prior to departure date.
+As a requirement for participation in this program, all passengers must purchase full medical and emergency evacuation insurance for the specific areas they will be visiting.
+The policy provider, policy number, and contact phone number must be provided prior to departure date.
 Please contact ExpeditionTrips for details.

-Cabin accommodations; all meals on board the ship; onboard lectures and access to public areas; services of expedition leaders; shore excursions as described; one-night hotel accommodation (twin share basis) the night prior to embarkation, including breakfast; pre- and post-cruise group transfers.
+Cabin accommodations and meals aboard the ship; onboard lectures and access to public areas; services of expedition leaders; shore excursions as described; one-night hotel accommodation (twin share basis) the night prior to embarkation, including breakfast; pre- and post-cruise group transfers.
+Subject to change without notice.

 PHOTOS: © E Bell; © K Ovsyanikova; © T Bickford